upcmd/up/README.md

   * Configuration management
   * Build, continuous delivery, integration with CI/CD
-  * Comprehensive workflow orchestration: full support of almost all type of condition, loop(recursive), break
+  * Comprehensive workflow orchestration: full support of almost all type of condition, loop(recursive), break, until
   * Flexible configuration organisation
   * No dependency hell issue
   * Precise modeling, data is object, object is the data
   * Design of composition, separate func type, data and implementation
   * Use inteface(call func) for abstraction of intention, data input and implementation
-  * Many builtin dry run, assert, debugging features for the insights, developer friendly
+  * Many builtin features: dry run, assert, pause, user prompt, input validation, debugging/trace/inspect, developer friendly
   * ... many more for you to discover, check out the docs

-It is a build tool like Ansible, Make, Rake, Ant, Gradle, Puppet, Taskfile etc, but it is a little smarter to try to make things a little easier.
+It is a build tool like Ansible, Make, Rake, Ant, Gradle, Puppet, Taskfile etc, but it is  little smarter to try to make things a little easier

 The goal of UP is to provide a quick (I'd say the quickest) solution to enable continuous integration and continuous deployment (CI/CD).
 It is simple to use and yet powerful to address many common challenges nowadays devop teams facing in the Cloud environment.